 Feeling peckish?
 We have numerous food and drink options to cater for every palette.
-Head to Joe and the Juice for splendid nutritious smoothies, juices and sandwiches for a vitamin kick.
+Grab a snack from M&S Food To Go.
 If you’d prefer a sit-down meal, then Factory Bar and Kitchen has a range of burgers, sharing platters and a breakfast menu to provide that early morning boost.
 Take a moment to unwind at All Bar One.
 Offering an extensive wine and cocktail menu as well as food, it’s the perfect place for an Instagram-worthy airport snap.
 You can even indulge in a cocktail making masterclass!

-With three airport lounges, there’s plenty of options should you prefer to relax in style before your trip.
+With five airport lounges, there’s plenty of options should you prefer to relax in style before your trip.
 Every lounge includes complimentary food, drinks and Wi-Fi, as well as great runway views.

 Birmingham Airport is extremely accessible from all ends of the country.
 Public transport can take you directly to the airport, via coaches, buses or trains to Birmingham International Airport train station.
 Our frequent and free Sky Rail is here to transport you from the station to the terminal in just two minutes.